Batchy Documentation

 CodeMeaning

-2Configuration error: invalid arguments, missing files, or fatal error
+2Configuration error: invalid or incompatible arguments, missing input/preset, nothing to process, or pre-processing validation failure

 Debugging Failed Runs